-I recommend something such as the Apple Orchard chew sticks (Link to Amazon)
+We recommend the Apple Orchard chew sticks.

-These are one of the most budget-friendly and safe options you have, and your chinchilla will absolutely love them.
+They are one of the most budget-friendly and safe options you have, and your chinchilla will absolutely love them.

 In addition to these items to chew on, ensure you are providing other accessories that make your chinchilla comfortable, safe, and entertained.